squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Explaining Transport Layer Protocols/Compare and Contrast Transport Protocols.md

 ## Review Activity:

 1. How many port numbers are required to establish a connection at the Transport layer?

 > Two—a server port and a client port.

 2. What is the purpose of the window field in a TCP segment?

 > It is used for flow control.
 The window indicates the amount of data that the host can receive before sending another acknowledgement.

-3. What is the purpose of the window field in a TCP segment?
+3. What are the sizes of TCP and UDP headers?

 > TCP is 20 bytes (or more) while UDP is 8 bytes.